New Programme Approval

 Step 4 Programme Approval Group (PAG) consideration

-Once STSEC has endorsed the proposal, submit the following documentation electronically to the Quality Assurance Team (QAT) faculty contact, who will arrange for PAG consideration:
+Once executive approval is received and the STSEC has endorsed the proposal for full academic approval, submit the following documentation electronically to the Quality Assurance Team (QAT) faculty contact, who will arrange for PAG consideration:

 - an external review and an appropriate response to this